Development and Environmental Ramifications of Chinese Capital

 “Examining Divergence in FDI Transmission Channels: Chinese-funded Industrial Parks in Indonesia and Malaysia,” with Kevin Gallagher and Guanie Lim

-Comparing Elite Conflict around New Capital in the Philippines, Indonesia, and Malaysia.
+Elite collective action and Chinese Capital in the Philippines, Indonesia, and Malaysia.

 “The Contentious Politics of Capital: The Political Economy of Chinese Investments in the Philippines.”
 Honorable Mention, Best Graduate Student Paper Award, American Sociological Association’s Section on the Sociology of Development, 2018.